jmadamso/SpectrometerPi/systemd/readme.txt

 place the contents of this folder into etc/systemd/system to auto-start the python script.
-At the command line, run:
+You also need to enable it (one-time only) at the command line:
 	sudo systemctl enable BTServer
 	reboot